za3k/day21_battle/README.md

 # Day 21: Hack-A-Battle

 A battle of the bands music visualizer.
+Your computer may struggle on this one.

 [![Screenshot](screenshot.png)](https://tilde.za3k.com/hackaday/battle)